 Is there a carbs to fat or protein ratio I can follow?

-Sadly no. Because we all tolerate different forms of carbs in different ways, it's not as easy as saying 'x' amount of carbs needs 'y' amount of protein or fat to cancel it out.
-Certain carbs will not pair well for you, as your body simply does not tolerate that type of carb well e.g. one person may be able to use plenty of butter and cheese on potatoes to make them more tolerable, whereas potatoes may be your GD kryptonite that you simply need to avoid, using other forms of carbs instead.
+Sadly no. Because we all tolerate different forms of carbs in different ways, it’s not as easy as saying ‘x’ amount of carbs needs ‘y’ amount of protein or fat to cancel it out.
+Certain carbs will not pair well for you, as your body simply does not tolerate that type of carb well e.g. one person may be able to use plenty of butter and cheese on potatoes to make them more tolerable, whereas potatoes may be your GD kryptonite that you simply need to avoid, and therefore you would look to use other types of carbs instead eg. rice.

 Does food pairing mean I won’t need meds or insulin?

-Whilst food pairing can really help diet control in all diabetics, it will not be enough for those with higher insulin resistance, however food pairing works well alongside meds and insulin where needed and can keep doses minimal compared to following typical GD dietary advice.
-For more information on the diet we advocate which includes our 8 Golden Rules (one of which is pairing foods) then please take a look at our main dietary page and example meal plan.
+Whilst food pairing can really help diet control in all diabetics, it will not be enough for those with higher insulin resistance.
+However, food pairing works well alongside meds and insulin where needed and can keep doses minimal compared to following typical GD dietary advice.
+For more information on the diet I advocate which includes my 8 Golden Rules (one of which is pairing foods) then please take a look at my main dietary page and example meal plan.

-Can I pair everything to make it tolerable?
+Can I pair anything to make it tolerable?